-- A graph showing your credit score over time.
+- A graph showing your credit score over time

-I’ve now been using Credit Karma for four years.
+I’ve now been using Credit Karma for over five years.
 (Can’t believe it’s been that long!)
 It’s still my go-to source for how my credit score is doing, and I’ve found the comparison and simulation tools invaluable for seeing how certain decisions (like getting a new credit card or reducing my average credit card usage will influence my score.